 - Quality Controls

-The components, packages and labels used by packagers are subject to review, but regulations also set standards for packagers to follow, relating to the actual items they receive to package and label as dietary supplements.
+Packagers’ components, packages, and labels are subject to review.
+Still, regulations also set standards for packagers to follow, relating to the actual items they receive to package and label as dietary supplements.